coders-cantabria/introduccion-kafka-streams/README.md

 If you want to learn more about Kafka Streams and Processor API, please visit its documentation: https://kafka.apache.org/documentation/streams/developer-guide/dsl-api.html .

+Original presentation related to this project can be found in: `./presentation/Presentación KSTs v2.pptx`

 ##### Requeriments